Written by Grant Maloy Smith, the data acquisition expert

-- Scientific Measuring Instrument - an instrument which measures and records physical phenomenon such as strain, pressure, vibration, temperature, and more.
+- Scientific Measuring Instrument - an instrument that measures and records physical phenomena such as strain, pressure, vibration, temperature, and more.

 - Analog Signals - physical phenomena from the real world, such as voltage, current, strain, pressure, vibration, temperature, and more.

 - Input and Output - typically modern digital data acquisition systems have several inputs and outputs.
 Input can be counted as an individual channel in which a certain signal or data can be read from.
 In a similar way, the output is used to feed data to other devices or systems.

 - Derived Signals - measurands that are derived from two or more other properties, such as force, which is calculated as the product of mass multiplied by acceleration.

 - Signal Conditioners - electronic preamplifiers which provide the interface between sensors and the data acquisition’s A/D converter.
 Also called signal conditioning circuitry.
 Learn more about signal conditioning in the guide What is signal conditioning.